Joan Parkins

-Joan Parkins (October 4, 1922 – June 1, 2013) was a champion Canadian figure skater in her youth.
-She chose not to go professional and instead married Gordon F. Henderson.
+Joan Parkins (October 4, 1922 – June 1, 2013) was a Canadian figure skater, philanthropist, and board executive.

 Biography

 Skating career

 Parkins went into figure skating at an early age.
 She had a high school education but did not further her education because figure skating would be her career.
 She began skating at the Minto Skating Club and won prizes at events such as the Winnipeg Speed Skating Association championships While at the Minto club, she was coached by Otto Gold.

 In 1937, Parkins and Peter Chance won the Soper Cup for mixed pairs at the Minto Club Junior Championships.
 In 1938, Parkins had three first places at the Minto Junior Championships.
 She placed first for the Reynolds prize, while Barbara Ann Scott came in second.
 Parkins also came first in for the Potsdam Shield while Scott had another second.
 She and Peter Chance won the Soper cup again that year.

 In 1939, at the Minto Skating Club Championships, she placed second in the junior ladies championship behind Barbara Scott.
 She and Chance won the mixed pairs competition, and Parkins won the 10 step competition with Pierre Leduc.
 She and Leduc competed in the 10 step competition at the Canadian National Skating Championships in 1940.

 In 1940, Parkins won the Minto Skate club Girls junior Championships for singles.
 Princess Alice presented Parkins with the Minto cup.
 As Junior Champion of the club, she was awarded the gold medal of the Canadian Figure Skating Association.